Aribert Heim: Investigations and possible sightings

 In the years following his disappearance, Heim was the target of a rapidly escalating manhunt and ever-increasing rewards for his capture.
 Following his escape there were reported sightings in Latin America, Spain and Africa, as well as formal investigations aimed at bringing him to justice, some of which took place even after he had apparently died in Egypt.
 The German government offered €150,000 for information leading to his arrest, while the Simon Wiesenthal Center launched Operation Last Chance, a project to assist governments in the location and arrest of suspected Nazi war criminals who are still alive.
 Tax records prove that, as late as 2001, Heim's lawyer asked the German authorities to refund capital gains taxes levied on him because he was living abroad.

 Heim reportedly hid out in South America, Spain and the Balkans, but only his presence in Spain has ever been confirmed.
 Efraim Zuroff, of the Wiesenthal Center, initiated an active search for his whereabouts, and in late 2005, Spanish police incorrectly determined he was in Palafrugell, Spain.
 According to El Mundo, Heim had been helped by associates of Otto Skorzeny, who had organised one of the biggest ODESSA bases in Franco's Spain.

 Press reports in mid-October 2005 suggested that Heim's arrest by Spanish police was "imminent".
-Within a few days, however, newer reports suggested that he had successfully evaded capture and had moved either to another part of Spain or to Denmark.
+Within a few days, however, newer reports suggested that he had evaded capture and had moved either to another part of Spain or to Denmark.

 Fredrik Jensen, a Norwegian and a former SS Obersturmführer, was put under police investigation in June 2007, and charged with assisting Heim in his escape.
 The accusation was denied by Jensen.
 In July 2007, the Austrian Ministry of Justice declared that it would pay €50,000 for information leading to his arrest and extradition to Austria.

 On 6 July 2008, Efraim Zuroff, the Wiesenthal Center's chief Nazi-hunter, went to South America as part of a public campaign to capture the most wanted Nazi in the world and bring him to justice, claiming that Heim was alive and hiding in Patagonia, either in Chile or in Argentina.
 He elaborated on 15 July 2008 that he was sure Heim was alive and the groundwork had been laid to capture him within weeks.

 In 2008, Heim was named as one of the ten most wanted Nazi war criminals by the Simon Wiesenthal Center.